 In chemical synapses, the action potential affects other neurons through a gap present between two neurons known as the synapse.
 The action potential is carried along the axon to a postsynaptic ending that initiates the release of chemical messengers known as neurotransmitters.
-These neurotransmitters excite the postsynaptic neurons that generate an action potential of its own.
+These neurotransmitters excite the postsynaptic neurons that generate an action potential of their own.

 When two neurons are connected by a gap junction, it results in an electrical synapse.
 These gaps include ion channels that help in the direct transmission of a positive electrical signal.
 These are much faster than chemical synapses.

 Also Read: Conduction of Nerve Impulse

 For more information on neurons, their structure, parts and function, keep visiting BYJU’S website or download BYJU’S app for further reference.

 a) Where information is acquired.